particle-iot/docs/src/content/scaling/quick-start-guide/organizations.md

 In many cases, developers will have access to all products by default, but you can also control access to specific products.
 For example, if you hire a contractor to work on a single product they can get access to only that product and not the rest of your products.

 **An organization centralizes billing** for multiple products.
-Usage is also aggregated annually instead of monthly in the growth plan.
+Usage is also aggregated annually instead of monthly in the basic plan.

 ## Migrating to enterprise